-I'm a principal engineer at Microsoft where I work on Rust.
-Previously I was a senior engineer at PingCAP where I worked on distributed systems and implementing databases.
+Most recently, I worked as a principal software engineer at Microsoft where I worked on Rust.
+Previously, I was a senior engineer at PingCAP where I worked on distributed systems and implementing databases.
 I worked on Rust tools, language design, compiler, and governance as a staff research engineer at Mozilla; I was a member of the Rust core team and led the dev-tools team, amongst other responsibilities.
 Before that, I worked on graphics and layout in Firefox.

 I was a research fellow at Victoria University of Wellington and a PhD student at Imperial College London.
 My research was on programming language theory, mostly type systems.
 I supervised a PhD student, Paley Li, as well as BSc and MSc students, and taught courses on programming and programming theory.

-I like freediving (I am the founding president of the Christchurch Freediving Club.
-I was part of the Lazy Seals Freediving Club committee and was involved with teaching new divers, and organising training and competitions; I've competed at a national level - I won overall 3rd place at the NZ pool nationals in 2018).
-I also like swimming, running, Buddhism, coding, coffee, skiing and snowboarding, rock climbing, scuba diving, yoga, walking, and reading.
+I like freediving: I started Christchurch Freediving Club and was the founding president; I was part of the Lazy Seals Freediving Club committee).
+I've taught new divers, organised training and competitions, and competed at a national level.
+I also like running, swimming, Buddhism, travel, coffee, skiing and snowboarding, bouldering, scuba diving, yoga, hiking, and reading.